drseg/swift-fsm/README.md

 #### Deduplication:

-Take the following lines from the original example:
+In the following case, `when(.pass)` is duplicated:

 ```swift
 matching(Enforcement.weak)   | when(.pass) | then(.locked)
 matching(Enforcement.strong) | when(.pass) | then(.alarming)
 ```

-In this case, `when(.pass)` is duplicated.
-We can remove that duplication, replacing the above as follows:
+ We can remove duplication as follows:

 ```swift
 when(.pass) {